ibm-cloud-docs/openshift/virt-plan.md

 The VNI feature is generally available.
-A small number of accounts may still be blocked; contact IBM Cloud support if you need access.
+A small number of accounts might still be blocked; contact IBM Cloud support if you need access.
 {: note}

 For information about installing the NMState operator and configuring VNIs, see [Managing virtual network interfaces for OpenShift Virtualization](/docs/openshift?topic=openshift-vni-virtualization).